excelsior43/Consistent-Hashing-Algorithm/README.md

 3. Programming :
     1. I have used Consistent hashing algorithm.
-Please download this repository file.
 The lost keys are 1/n of the total number of keys.
-This means the successful key fetch will be 6/7 *100 around <strong>85% <strong>.
+This means the successful key fetch will be 6/7 *100 around 85%. <br>Please download this repository and run the following command.
 ```
 $ [sudo] python mamcache_client.py
 ```